 Taylor, who had previously written songs about relationships gone wrong, said it was pretty clear about whom she was writing.
 “There are things that were little nuances of the relationship, little hints” she revealed after “Dear John” dropped, adding, “Everyone will know, so I don’t really have to send out emails on this one.”

-While Taylor has been happily dating actor Joe Alwyn for more than five years, there’s still bad blood when it comes to Taylor’s fan base and John.
-While “Dear John” wasn’t on her album Red, when she dropped her new Taylor’s Version on November 12, 2021, John claims he started getting flooded with hate messages.
+Taylor dated actor Joe Alwyn for six years before splitting in 2023.
+But there’s still bad blood when it comes to Taylor’s fan base and John.
+While “Dear John” wasn’t on her album Red, when she dropped her new Taylor’s Version in November 2021, John said he started getting flooded with hate messages.

-He posted a DM exchange with an Instagram user on November 14, 2021, where @hoeforlouaylor wrote, “F–k yourself you ugly bitch I hope you choke on something,” with a heart symbol and another follow-up message that read, “Answer me you bitch.”
+He posted a DM exchange with an Instagram user at the time who wrote, “F–k yourself you ugly bitch I hope you choke on something,” with a heart symbol and another follow-up message that read, “Answer me you bitch.”

-“I’ve beenlike these the past couple days,” John responded, adding, “I decided to choose your message at random to reply to.
+“I’ve beenlike these the past couple days,” John responded to one fan who said they “hoped” he would “choke on something,” adding, “I decided to choose your message at random to reply to.
 You can feel free to screenshot, share in any way you like if you want.
 I’m not upset, I just tend to have a curious mind and feel compelled to ask.
 Do you really hope that I die?”